tanfiona/CausalNewsCorpus/README.md

 The model and parameters will be saved in the specified `--output_dir`.
 Alongwhich, a log file will reflect the metrics of the run.
 If `--do_predict` was opted, `span_predictions.txt` file for the predictions will also appear in this folder.
 The predictions are in BIO format, so you need to convert them back to a tagged sentence format (`text_w_pairs` column).
 Use helper functions from `src/format_st2.py` to help you.

 # Cite Us
 Our paper (on Subtask 1) has been accepted to LREC 2022.
+We hope to see you there.

 If you used this repository or our corpus, please do cite us as follows:
 ```